-While we never see them up close, in Homestuck the Trolls' session had angels in Eridan's world which based on the outline are more creature-y than humanoid.
-He immediately starts shooting them upon arrival, and they are hostile to everyone for the rest of the game.
+In Homestuck the Trolls' session had angels in Eridan's world and in the post-scratch human session after Aranea "heals" Jake's soul causing a massive explosion of light, which are more creature-y than humanoid.
+In the former setting, Eridan immediately starts shooting them upon arrival, and they are hostile to everyone for the rest of the game.
 He's justified in trying to kill them, though: Troll mythology describes angels as demons with feathery wings and bringers of the apocalypse.

-Then again, due to being manipulated by Lord English, Troll civilization is completely based around values Humans would consider evil, and has an inverted worldview (especially when it comes to light/dark symbolism), it would make sense that what Humans see as the archetype of good, Trolls would see as evil.
+Then again, due to being manipulated by Doc Scratch, Troll civilization is completely based around values Humans would consider (kind of) evil, and has an inverted worldview (especially when it comes to light/dark symbolism), it would make sense that what Humans see as the archetype of good, Trolls would see as evil.

-The story later introduces Cherubs, which are a type of alien species.
+The story later introduces Cherubs, which are a type of alien species that grow large wings in adulthood.
 They are extreme loners, often never meeting another of their kind except to mate, and their idea of romantic attraction is Foe Yay.
 The Big Bad is one of them, which would explain the role of angels in troll mythology - the Big Bad influenced the troll's concept of the Grim Reaper.
 We've met only two Cherubim (hinted to be the last of their kind).
 One is extremely kindand gentlethe other...Not somuch.

 It's hinted that Angels actually serve Paradox Space (Fate).